got5/tapestry5-jquery-jqgrid/README.md

-# Tapestry 5 jQuery jqgrid integration Module - 1.1.1
+# Tapestry 5 jQuery jqgrid integration Module

 ## Changelog
+- 1.2.0 : add test and use Tapestry 5.3.8 Tapestry5-jQuery 3.3.10
 - 1.1.1 : use Tapestry 5.3.7 Tapestry5-jQuery 3.3.8
 - 1.1.0 : use Tapestry5-jQuery 3.3.3
 - 1.0.1 : use Tapestry5-jQuery 2.6.1